-Senate Finance Committee Substitute Adopted 8/28/01 Senate Rules and Operations of the Senate Committee Substitute Adopted 12/6/01
+Senate Finance Committee Substitute Adopted 8/28/01 Senate Rules and Operations of the Senate Committee Substitute Adopted 12/6/01 Fourth Edition Engrossed 12/6/01

 Short Title: Corporate Asset Transfers/Relief.
-(Public) Sponsors: Referred to: February 20, 2001 A BILL TO BE ENTITLED AN ACT TO PERMIT A CORPORATION TO TRAN WHOLLY OWNED UNINCORPORATED ENTITY, AS THE GENERAL STATUTES COMMISSION, INDEMNIFICATION PROVISIONS OF THE PATIENT'S SUPPORT TROOPS PARTICIPATING IN OPEN FREEDOM AND NOBLE EAGLE, AND TO PERMIT IN SERVICE VOLUNTEERS.
-S RECOMMENDED BY TO AMEND THE 'S BILL OF RIGHTS, TO RATIONS ENDURING The General Assembly of North Carolina enacts: SECTION 1.
+(Public) Sponsors: Referred to: February 20, 2001 A BILL TO BE ENTITLED AN ACT TO PERMIT A CORPORATION TO TRANSFER A WHOLLY OWNED UNINCORPORATED ENTITY, AS RECOMMISSION, TO A INDEMNIFICATION PROVISIONS OF THE PATIENT'S BILL OF SUPPORT TROOPS PARTICIPATING IN OPERATIONS FREEDOM AND NOBLE EAGLE, AND TO PERMIT LEAVE FOR SERVICE VOLUNTEERS.
+The General Assembly of North Carolina enacts: SECTION 1.
 G.S.
 55-12-01 reads as rewritten: "§ 55-12-01.
-Sale of assets in regular course of business and (a) A mortgage of or other security interest in all or an corporation may be made by authority of the board of director shareholders, unless otherwise provided in the articles of in adopted by the shareholders. (b) Unless otherwise provided in the articles of incomparison of the shareholders. y part of the property of a ors without approval of the accorporation or in bylaws adopted by the shareholders, a corporation may, on the terms consideration determined by the board of directors, and shareholders: and conditions and for the (1) Sell, lease, exchange, or otherwise dispose of its property in the usual and regular course (2) Transfer any or all of its property to a corporation. e of business; or entity all the shares or ownership interests o corporation."
+Sale of assets in regular course of business and mortgate (a) A mortgage of or other security interest in all or any part of the corporation may be made by authority of the board of directors without shareholders, unless otherwise provided in the articles of incorporation adopted by the shareholders. (b) Unless otherwise provided in the articles of incorporation adopted by the shareholders, a corporation may, on the terms and conditions determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the consid MMENDED BY AMEND THE DF RIGHTS, TO S ENDURING FOR DISASTER the property of a t approval of the on or in bylaws in or in bylaws tions and for the shareholders: (1) Sell, lease, exchange, or otherwise dispose of all, or substantially all, of its property in the usual and regular course of busine ess; or (2) Transfer any or all of its property to a corporation or and entity all the shares or ownership interests of which a corporation."
+SECTION 2.
+Effective July 1, 2002, G.S.
+90-21.52(c), as en acted by Section